 Your skin may darken.
 It will return to its normal colour after you finish treatment.
-If you’ve had radiotherapy (either recently or in the past), the area that was treated may become red or sore.
+If you have had radiotherapy or sunburn (recently or in the past), the area that was affected may become red or sore.

 Always tell your doctor or nurse about any skin changes.
 They can give you advice and may prescribe creams or medicines to help.
 Any changes to your skin are usually temporary and improve when treatment finishes.

 This treatment can affect how your kidneys work.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests to check how well your kidneys are working.

 It is important to drink at least 2 litres (3½ pints) of fluids each day to help protect your kidneys.

 This treatment may affect how your liver works.
 This is usually mild and goes back to normal after treatment.
 You will have blood tests to check how well your liver is working.